Azure/azure-sdk-for-net/sdk/face/Azure.AI.Vision.Face/README.md

   - an [Azure Face account][azure_portal_list_face_account] or
   - an [Azure Cognitive Service account][azure_portal_list_cognitive_service_account]

-### Create a Face or a Cognitive Services resource
+### Create a Face or a Azure AI services multi-service account

 Azure AI Face supports both [multi-service][azure_ai_account] and single-service access.
-Create a Cognitive Services resource if you plan to access multiple cognitive services under a single endpoint/key.
+Create a Azure AI services multi-service account if you plan to access multiple cognitive services under a single endpoint/key.
 For Face access only, create a Face resource.
-Please note that you will need a single-service resource if you intend to use [Azure Active Directory authentication](#create-the-client-with-an-azure-active-directory-credential).
+Please note that you will need a single-service resource if you intend to use [Microsoft Entra ID authentication](#create-the-client-with-a-microsoft-entra-id-credential).

 - To create a new Face or Cognitive Services account, you can use [Azure Portal][azure_portal_create_face_account], [Azure PowerShell][quick_start_create_account_via_azure_powershell], or [Azure CLI][quick_start_create_account_via_azure_cli].